 vaccines are especially important.
 There has been a link between cochlear implants and

-Leading up to your procedure: Talk to your doctor about your medicines.
-You may be asked to stop taking some medicines up to one week before the procedure.Arrange for a ride to and from the procedure.The night before, eat a light meal.
+Leading up to your procedure: Talk to your doctor about your medications.
+You may be asked to stop taking some medications up to one week before the procedure.Arrange for a ride to and from the procedure.The night before, eat a light meal.
 Do not eat or drink anything after midnight.

-There are two parts to the procedure: Implantation of receiver—A cut will be made in the skin behind the ear.
+There are 2 parts to the procedure: Implantation of receiver—A cut will be made in the skin behind the ear.
 A hole will be drilled through the bone behind the ear to the cochlea.
 A wire will be placed through the hole and into the cochlea.
 The receiver will then be put against the bone behind your ear.
 The wire will be attached to the receiver.
-The incision will be closed with stitches.External hook-up—In 4 to 6 weeks, the area should be healed.
+The incision will be closed with stitches.External hook-up—In 4-6 weeks, the area should be healed.
 At this point, the transmitter headpiece and speech processor will be connected.

 About 1½-2 hours for adults and up to 5 hours for children